akaimxntis/SPDPartyBot/README.md

 5. Language
 6. Timezone

-Then go to the channel where you want the Hub and run:
+Then go to the channel where you want the Hub and use:

 ```txt
 /party hub